-Travelling in Italy and not speak of Italian food?
-Well, that’s impossible.
 Italy is synonymous with pasta, pizza, and gelato.
-And any foodie will want to indulge in the delicious Italian cuisine.
-But when you have limited time and your eyes are bigger than your stomach (well, that’s me), it’s better to trust the experts.
-That way you can sample and see what Roman food has to offer.
+But when you have limited time and your eyes are bigger than your stomach (well, that’s me), it is better to trust the experts.
+A food tour is the best way to sample everything that Roman food has to offer.

 Roman food tour

 Rome’s slaughterhouse is also located in Testaccio.
-But it’s no more a slaughterhouse.
-It is converted to an art gallery.
+Now this slaughterhouse has been converted to an art gallery.

 Then, there is a non-catholic cemetery housing the graves of English poets John Keats and P.B.
 Shelley.
-Here, you will also come across a bizarre sight, a pyramid in Rome—the Pyramid of Cestius built in 12 BC.
+Here, we also came across a bizarre sight, a pyramid.
+The Pyramid of Cestius was built in 12 BC.

-And the most interesting place you will see and learn about: Monte Testaccio.
+The most interesting place we saw while exploring Testaccio: Monte Testaccio.
 Monte Testaceo is an artificial hill or mound made of stacked up broken pots (called amphora) that were once used to store olive oil.
 Now, these hills are surrounded by restaurants as the layers of amphorae provide natural air-conditioning.
 Read all about Monte Testaceo here.

-In the walking food tour of Testaccio you will visit all the places I mentioned above in addition to sampling some delicious foods in the local market, salumeria (delicatessen), tavola calda (cafeteria), trapizzino (street food snack shop), pasticceria (bakery cake shop), gelateria, and trattoria (restaurant).
+In the walking food tour of Testaccio we visited all the places I mentioned above in addition to sampling some delicious foods in the local market, salumeria (delicatessen), tavola calda (cafeteria), trapizzino (street food snack shop), pasticceria (bakery cake shop), gelateria, and trattoria (restaurant).

-So, let’s look at the food you will eat in this tour:
+So, let’s look at the food we ate in this Roman food tour:

-Pizza al taglio (pizza by the slice) – A small portion of a Roman pizza, the classic Pizza margherita.
+Pizza al taglio (pizza by the slice) – We started our culinary tour with a small portion of a Roman pizza, the classic Pizza margherita.
 Roma pizza, unlike the ones in Naples, are thin crust.